Tailored. Integrated. Future-proof.

 Expert Tip

-Opt for near-standard customizations with minimal modifications to the source code.
-This significantly reduces maintenance effort during updates and upgrades and ensures the long-term viability of your software solution.
+Opt for near-standard customizations with minimal source code modifications.
+The clean-core principle � particularly for SAP systems � significantly reduces maintenance effort during updates and ensures the long-term viability of your software solution.

 ADVISORI in Numbers